oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Hit Add to filters option, *wpexapp* will be added to Namespace filter in top right corner.
 Observe the topology view reflecting changes in objects in the namespace which includes workloads and nodes.
     ![ns-filtered-topology](images/ns-filtered-topology.png)
     - Notice Left panel tiles showing object counts corresponding to filtered namespace.
-    Also, Pods by workload section gets updated to show pods grouped by workloads under filtered namespace - *wpexapp*.
+    Also, Pods by namespace section is now changed to Pods by workload section and it shows pods grouped by workloads under filtered namespace - *wpexapp*.
     ![ns-filtered-summary-pods](images/ns-filtered-summary-pods.png)

 2. Observe changes in telemetry panel and compare metrics.